FAQs from Kintsugi Beginners

 About our kintsugi lessons

 - What are the common mistakes during kintsugi processes?

-- FAQ about Step 2A: Sticking Pieces Together (currently writing)
+- FAQ about Step 2 & 2A: Making Mugi-Uruhi to Stick Pieces Together

 - FAQ about Step 3: Filling Small Holes with Sabi-Urushi (currently writing)

 - FAQ about Step 4: Applying Black Uruhi (currently writing)

 - FAQ about Step : Applying the Finishing Layer (currently writing)

 - How to repair glasses with kintsugi? (currently writing)

 Kintsugi is the Japanese art of mending broken pottery with gold.
 The broken pieces are first put back together using Japanese lacquer, also called “urushi.”
 The lacquer is then dusted with gold powder.
 It is estimated that the kintsugi repair technique was developed during the Muromachi period (1336–1573 CE).
 At the time, the art of kintsugi was often used to repair ceramics used in the tea ceremony.

 Rather than hiding the cracks, kintsugi highlights them with gold.
 Items repaired with kintsugi become more precious than before they were broken and they can even turn into real pieces of art.